-Click on the big red record button at the bottom.
+Click on the Start recording button at the bottom.
 The time starts to begin.
 Now you can quickly press the telephone's on/off button so the screen turns off.

 - Place your phone in some kind of water resistant case.
 A small plastic bag is usually good enough.
 Place the phone somewhere it can be during the whole training pass such as in a arm band or in pocket.
 The higher up, the better signal connection and accuracy.

-- When you are finished with your run, go back into the Livelox app and click on the big red button that now has an cross in the middle.
+- When you are finished with your run, go back into the Livelox app and click on the Stop recording button.

 To review a route you recorded, go into the Livelox start page and search for it.
 Read more how you do that here.